nekromant/rumboot-tools/README.md

 * If rumboot-xflash doesn't work with your SPI Flash chip, check out _rumboot-flashrom_ instead

 * Have only one board for a few developers?
-Want easy remote access during COVID-19 epidemic?
-Check out _rumboot-daemon_
+Want easy remote access during COVID-19 or some other epidemic?
+Check out _rumboot-daemon_.

 * Want to combine a set of tests into one image?
 Check out the _rumboot-combine_ tool.